Dre Campbell Farm

 Plant Diseases

-Knowing which diseases affect radishes is also key to keeping your crop healthy.
+Knowing which diseases affect radishes is also important for keeping your crop healthy.

 Some common plant diseases affecting radishes include black root rot, Fusarium wilt, downy mildew, and white rust [2].